-Where the date of birth is pre-printed on the green coversheet please check with the respondent that it is correct, write in the date of birth at question 4.
-Where the date of birth is not pre-printed ask for each person and enter this using a four digit year please.
+Ask for each person's date of birth and enter this using a four digit year please.
 If the person you are talking to cannot give you this information exactly then please check with the person themselves when you speak to them.